LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 .. index:: pair: events; Flag

 ``events(Option)``
-   Allows message sending calls to be compiled with or without :ref:`event-driven programming <events_events>` support.
+   Allows message-sending calls to be compiled with or without :ref:`event-driven programming <events_events>` support.
 Possible option values are ``allow`` and ``deny`` (the usual default).
 Objects (and categories) compiled with this option set to ``deny`` use